g0tmk/dotfiles-linux/README.md

 - Configure openssh-server and add to this repo (config is `/etc/ssh/sshd_config`)
 - tmux is throwing errors when started, check its config
 - check out fasd (and jetho's repo)
+- add yeganesh
+- figure out where fieryturk comes from (.xmobarrc)

 #### Install steps on a fresh Debian (Testing) machine